 There’s no need to spend hours in the kitchen for a hearty ratatouille.
-Try this quick version and enjoy with a side of organic greens or rustic bread from The Essential Baking Company.
+Try this quick version and enjoy with a side of organic greens or rustic bread.

 - 1 crookneck squash Add to list

-- 1 medium red pepper Add to list
+- 1 red bell pepper Add to list

 - 1 small eggplant Add to list

 - 2 to 3 cloves garlic, thinly sliced Add to list